coderefinery/manuals/breakout-rooms-helping.md

 Traditionally, a workshops has instructors and exercise leaders/helpers, but the capacity is limited by instructors, so we are limited to ~30-40 people at most.
-Then, we tried to scale to larger numbers: even up to 100 people.
+Then, we tried to scale to larger numbers: even up to and beyond 100 people.
 For this, we have to rely on *exercise leaders* a lot more, to run a breakout room.
 An exercise leader does not have to be an expert in the material, but should be able to keep things flowing.